Signs and symptoms of preterm labor

 Signs of preterm labor include:

-- Change in vaginal discharge: This change can either be in type (becoming thicker or thinner, or bloody) or in the amount, if discharge significantly increases.
+• Change in vaginal discharge: This change can either be in type (becoming thicker or thinner, or bloody) or in amount.

-- Pelvic aches/pressure: Aches can come and go during pregnancy, but a consistent aching or feeling of pressure either in the lower back or lower abdomen or pelvis can be a sign of early labor, whether the feeling comes and goes or is constant.
+• Pelvic aches/pressure: Aches can come and go during pregnancy, but a consistent aching or feeling of pressure in the lower back, lower abdomen, or pelvis can be a sign of early labor.

-- Ruptured membranes: These can present as either a trickle or a flood of amniotic fluid
+• Ruptured membranes: These can present as either a trickle or a flood of amniotic fluid.
+The fluid can be clear, blood-tinged, or green, and may or may not have an odor to it.

-- Contractions: Early contractions can be nothing more than a mild, painless uterine tightening, if that tightening feeling either happens regularly or often, or starts to come faster.
+• Contractions: Early contractions can be nothing more than a mild, harmless uterine tightening, so pay attention if that tightening feeling happens regularly or often, or starts to come faster.
 Five or more contractions in an hour are usually a good indication that labor could be underway.

-- Intense lower backache: Many women notice lower back pain at the beginning of labor
+• Intense lower backache: Some women may notice lower back pain at the beginning of labor.

 You can read more about the risk factors for preterm birth by tapping here.